Get someone to vote on your behalf – proxy voting

 If you wish to cancel an existing proxy vote please email your cancellation request, including your name and address, to firstname.lastname@example.org.

-You need to complete and return an emergency proxy application the elections office before 5pm on polling day.
-The forms to do this will be available here closer to election days.
+You need to complete and return an emergency proxy application to the elections office before 5pm on polling day.
+You can find more information about emergency proxy voting, as well as find the appropriate form, on the Electoral Commission's website.